mirador/nhanes/README.md

 ```bash
 python checkdata.py data/mirador/1999-2000 demo.xml lab.xml exam.xml question.xml weights.xml data.tsv
 ```

+Up to here, the steps concern creating a single cycle dataset.
+Once several consecutive datasets have been generated, they can be aggregated with the following steps:

 **9)** Merge metadata from different cycles (and each step updates weights.list):